Shreyas262/Assembly-Endgame/README.md

 1. Guess letters using the on-screen keyboard.
 2. Correct guesses reveal letters in the hidden word.
 3. Incorrect guesses eliminate a programming language.
+4. Incorrect guesses also reduces attempts.
-4. Guess the entire word before all languages are lost.
+5. Guess the entire word before all languages are lost.
+6. Confetti is played after winning the game.
-5. Start a new game at any time using the **New Game** button.
+7. Start a new game at any time using the **New Game** button.